devOpifex/titan/docs/about.md

+---
+title: About Monitoring
+summary: A brief description of monitoring.
+authors:
+    - John Coene
+---

 # About Titan & Monitoring

 Titan is an R package to allow generating [Prometheus](https://prometheus.io/) metrics for R projects, including shiny, plumber, ambiorix, and more.